Calculate capital gains tax on your home sale. Includes Section 121 exclusion, cost basis adjustments, and net after-tax proceeds.

 Capital improvements increase your basis: additions, new roof, kitchen/bath remodel, HVAC replacement, deck/patio, landscaping.
 Repairs and maintenance do not increase basis.
 Keep all receipts!

-0% if taxable income < $47,025 (single) / $94,050 (married).
-15% if income < $518,900 (single) / $583,750 (married).
+0% if taxable income ≤ ~$48,350 (single) / ~$96,700 (married).
+15% if income ≤ ~$533,400 (single) / ~$600,050 (married).
 20% above those thresholds.
-Plus 3.8% Net Investment Income Tax if income > $200K/$250K.
+Plus 3.8% Net Investment Income Tax if AGI > $200K single / $250K married — these NIIT thresholds are NOT indexed to inflation and bite more high earners each year.

 Yes, even if you have zero taxable gain after the exclusion.
-Report it on Schedule D using Form 1099-S. If the entire gain is excluded and you have no taxable gain, some situations allow you to skip reporting โ but check with a tax professional.
+Report it on Schedule D using Form 1099-S. If the entire gain is excluded and you have no taxable gain, some situations allow you to skip reporting — but check with a tax professional.

 Calculations are for educational purposes only.
 Consult a qualified financial advisor for personalized advice.